Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
 ### 1.0.0-beta.10
 Adding support for reports in Static Analysis Results Interchange Format (SARIF) format by OASIS.
 See https://sarifweb.azurewebsites.net.
-This means that a standard for mat is used for reporting static code analysis findings.
+This means that a standard format is used for reporting static code analysis findings.
 Github actions, Azure DevOps and AWS CodeCatalyst are supporting this format.

 ### 1.0.0-beta.9
 Adding option to generate Spotbugs/Findbugs XML for the issues so for instance Jenkins' code quality reports can be used.